Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Image Harmonization

+Another issue is that traditional color transfer methods may not faithfully reflect the natural illumination variation.
+To address this issue, \citet{GiftNet} proposed to transit across different illumination conditions by virtue of color checker, leading to ccHarmony dataset which can more faithfully reflect the natural illumination variation.
+Color checker is a simple way to record the illumination condition when taking photos.
+Given two photos with color checkers, color transfer parameters can be calculated based on two color checkers to transit across two illumination conditions.

+\textbf{Rendering technique: } \citet{cong2021deep} constructed \emph{RdHarmony} dataset by varying the lighting condition of the same scene using 3D rendering techniques.
+Within a set of images with the same scene yet various lighting conditions, the composite images could be obtained by exchanging the foregrounds between two images.
+Similarly, \citet{intriharm} constructed \emph{HVIDIT} dataset based on the rendered dataset \cite{elhelou2020vidit}.
+Another solution is rendering the same 3D foreground model using different illumination maps~\cite{pandey2021total,bao2022deep,hu2024sidnet,hu2024spatially}.
+However, the rendered images have a large domain gap with real images, so the harmonization model trained on rendered images cannot be directly applied to real test images.

-\emph{Real-world dataset}: The most natural way is collecting a set of images for the same scene in different capture conditions.
-Then, we can exchange the foregrounds within the same group to create pairs of composite images and ground-truth images.
-For example, Transient Attributes Database \cite{laffont2014transient} contains 101 sets, in which each set has well-aligned images for the same scene captured in different conditions (\emph{e.g.}, weather, time of day, season).
-This dataset has been used to construct pairs in \cite{wu2019gp,DoveNet2020}.
-However, collecting the dataset like \cite{laffont2014transient} requires capturing the same scene with a fixed camera for a long time, which is hard to be realized in practice.
-One easy alternative is adjusting the artificial lighting condition in a well-controlled environment, but such lighting condition is different from natural lighting condition and the diversity is limited.
-To obtain foregrounds in different capture conditions, an interesting way is proposed in \cite{song2020illumination}.
-Specifically, they place the same physical model (foreground) in different lighting conditions to capture different images and align the foregrounds in different images.
+\textbf{Real shot: } A natural way to build image harmonization dataset is collecting a set of foreground images captured in different illumination conditions, followed by replacing one foreground with another counterpart.
+For example, Transient Attributes Database \cite{laffont2014transient} contains 101 sets, in which each set has well-aligned images for the same scene captured in different conditions (\emph{e.g.}, weather, time of the day, season).
+This dataset has been used to construct pairs in Hday2night sub-dataset in \cite{DoveNet2020}.
+However, collecting the dataset like \cite{laffont2014transient} calls for capturing the same scene with a fixed camera for a long time, which is hard to be realized in practice.
+To obtain the foregrounds in different capture conditions, \citet{song2020illumination} proposed an interesting way to construct \emph{GMS} Dataset.
+Specifically, they place the same physical model (3D foreground object) in different lighting conditions to capture different images and align the foregrounds in different images.
 Nevertheless, the collection cost is still very high and the diversity of foreground is restricted.
+For indoor scenes, another solution is using light stage (a large number of individual lights placed around the scene) to manually control the illumination~\cite{murmann2019dataset}, so that one scene can be quickly switched to different illumination conditions.